ofiwg/libfabric/man/fi_verbs.7.md

 : Tagged messaging and multi-receive are not supported.

 *Endpoint features*
-: Scalable endpoints and shared contexts are not suppoted. fi_cancel, fi_tx/rx_size_left and fi_alias operations are not supported.
+: Scalable endpoints and shared contexts are not supported. fi_cancel, fi_tx/rx_size_left and fi_alias operations are not supported.

 *Others*